Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

 ==============================

 As of |odev| ``0.9.8``, you can open multiple documents from  a single LibreOffice bridge connection.
-In |odev| ``0.9.8`` a new :ref:`utils_lo_lo_inst` was added.
+In |odev| ``0.9.8`` a new :ref:`ooodev.loader.inst.lo_inst.LoInst` was added.
 With this new class you can open multiple documents from a single LibreOffice bridge connection.

-This is accomplished by creating a new instance of the :ref:`utils_lo_lo_inst` and then passing the bridge connection to the :py:meth:`LoInst.load_office <ooodev.utils.inst.lo.lo_inst.LoInst.load_office>` method.
+This is accomplished by creating a new instance of the :ref:`ooodev.loader.inst.lo_inst.LoInst` and then passing the bridge connection to the
+:py:meth:`LoInst.load_office <ooodev.utils.inst.lo.lo_inst.LoInst.load_office>` method.

-The :ref:`utils_lo_lo_inst` mirrors the :ref:`utils_lo` in is methods and properties, see :ref:`utils_lo` for any undocumented methods and properties of the :ref:`utils_lo_lo_inst`.
+The :ref:`ooodev.loader.inst.lo_inst.LoInst` mirrors the :ref:`utils_lo` in is methods and properties, see :ref:`utils_lo` for any undocumented methods and properties of the :ref:`ooodev.loader.inst.lo_inst.LoInst`.

-The following code example demonstrates how to use the :ref:`utils_lo_lo_inst` to open multiple documents from a single LibreOffice bridge connection.
+The following code example demonstrates how to use the :ref:`ooodev.loader.inst.lo_inst.LoInst` to open multiple documents from a single LibreOffice bridge connection.

 .. tabs::

     .. code-tab:: python

-        from ooodev.utils.lo import Lo
+        from ooodev.loader.lo import Lo
         from ooodev.utils.inst.lo.lo_inst import LoInst
         from ooodev.utils.inst.lo.doc_type import DocTypeStr
         from ooodev.utils.gui import GUI